PyThaiNLP/attacut/README.md

 words = atta.tokenize(txt)
 ```

+For better efficiency, we recommend using attacut-cli.
+Please consult [our Google Colab tutorial ](https://colab.research.google.com/drive/1-JM19BnSMAWaF4aFgb8jcSiISfKr0PyH) for more detials.

 ## Benchmark Results

 Belows are brief summaries.
 More details can be found on [our benchmarking page](https://pythainlp.github.io/attacut/benchmark.html).